PBC-AB/luminarium_ai_template/luminarium_standards.md

     - The `README.md` is kept concise and focuses only on initial setup and execution.
 It explicitly links to this document for all detailed development standards.

 - **Component Reference & Discoverability:**
+    - **Core UI Components:** Core components (Theme, AppLayout) are provided by the `@PBC-AB/luminarium-core-ui` package.
+Refer to the package's source or documentation for its contents.
-    - **Custom Shared Components (`COMPONENTS.md`):** A `COMPONENTS.md` file will be maintained in the root directory, listing all custom shared components created within `src/components/common/` or `src/components/ui/`.
-It should briefly describe the purpose of each component and link to its source file.
+    - **Custom App/Shared Components (`COMPONENTS.md`):** A `COMPONENTS.md` file is maintained in the root directory, listing custom shared components created specifically for *this application* within `src/components/common/` or `src/components/ui/`.
-    - **Barrel Files (`index.ts`):** Shared component directories (`src/components/common/`, `src/components/ui/`) MUST use barrel files (`index.ts`) to export all components, allowing for easier discovery and importing.
+    - **Barrel Files (`index.ts`):** App-level components MUST use barrel files (`index.ts`) to export all components, allowing for easier discovery and importing.
-    - **Custom Component Documentation (JSDoc):** As previously stated, all custom components MUST include a JSDoc block explaining their purpose, props, and usage example.
+    - **Custom Component Documentation (JSDoc):** All custom components MUST include a JSDoc block explaining their purpose, props, and usage example.

 - **Example Implementation (`src/features/example-feature/`):
     - A dedicated example feature module (e.g., `src/features/example-feature/`) will be included in the template.